How Long is Postpartum Confinement?

 If you gave birth via C-section, the recovery is longer.
 Surface stitches tend to heal within one week.
 Still, the stitches along the muscle layer take about three months to recover fully.

 You should not rush your healing period but rather something you should take in stride.
 Every mother is different in their needs after birth, so make sure to pay attention to your body.
 Getting plenty of rest will allow for quicker healing and fewer complications.
+Maintaining adequate caloric intake is also important during postnatal confinement to support your recovery and energy needs.

 Aim to stay away from stress and intense exercise or activity.
 During this time, it is also a good idea to seek help from a confinement nanny or family members.
+Additionally, consider consulting healthcare providers and lactation consultants for professional guidance and support during postnatal confinement.

 Benefits of Postpartum Confinement According to The Chinese